MikeAvgeros/escape-game/README.md

 ![Multi Device Website Mockup](documentation/mockup/mockup.png)

 # Cyber Escape
 This is an interactive game I created for Milestone Project 2 as part of the Code Institute's Full Stack Software Development course.
-I developed this project using HTML, CSS and JavaScript as the core technologies as well concepts and design techniques learnt in the Interactive Frontend module of the course.
+I developed this project using HTML, CSS and JavaScript as the core technologies as well as concepts and design techniques learnt in the Interactive Frontend module of the course.

 You can view the live site [here](https://mikeavgeros.github.io/escape-game/)